 If the app disappears Your recordings may too You still have .md + .mp3 files

-3. Record a meeting — a .md file appears in your vault when transcription finishes
+3. Record a meeting — file appears when transcription finishes

 Your meetings belong in your vault